 Rotator cuff tears affect a large number of people with various activity levels, and here at Seattle Regenerative Medicine Center see a considerable amount of patients a week who experience shoulder pain.
 The tendons in the shoulder can be injured in a variety of ways, and damage to them can cause pain, discomfort and limited range of motion.
 Tendons have very limited blood flow, so they are not able to repair themselves very effectively or efficiently.
 This often results in a healed tissue that is weaker and less functional than the original tissue.

 “In the past, rotator cuff tears have been repaired by either surgical procedures or steroid injections to reduce swelling and inflammation.
 However, new regenerative medicine methods are becoming more effective and increasingly popular treatment options.
-Two of the main techniques being used are platelet rich plasma therapy (PRP) and mesenchymal stem cell (MSC) therapy.”
-Dr. Richard Rooney.
+Two of the main techniques being used are platelet-rich plasma therapy (PRP) and mesenchymal stem cell (MSC) therapy.”
+Dr. Lucy Hostetter.

 What is the Rotator Cuff?